 The Ireland captain finished with two goals and two assists in last night’s 6-0 Euro 2025 play-off first leg rout of Georgia.

 It was the perfect way to mark her 90th cap, her international goal tally rising to 28 in Tbilisi.
-Abbie Larkin won Player of the Match after an impressive performance, but they easily could have shared the spoils.
+Abbie Larkin won Player of the Match after an impressive performance, but it easily could have went the other way.

 Previously in 2024, McCabe hadn’t been at her best in the green jersey, but she well and truly rediscovered her international form here.